SarahDai/drawmap/README.md

 When you go to the localhost:3000, the data begins loading and wait until map shows.
 It may take like 1 minitues.

 ## Export
-Click the Export Button, the page will freeze since converting an svg to png is not an asychoronous operation.
-Wait a few seconds and the old svg will be replaced by a png.
+Click the Export Button.
+Since transform a svg to png also requires a long time, a page that tells you the data is processing will appear.
+Wait until this page disappear.
+The old svg will be replaced by a png.

 Then right click the page and select "save image as" and you will get the map!
 ![image](https://github.com/SarahDai/drawmap/blob/master/dashmap/instructionimage/save.jpg)